DannyArends/CTLmapping/README.md

 Its also possible to just post comments on code / commits.
 Or be a maintainer, and adopt a function

+### Cite CTL mapping

+When this software was helpful, please cite the JOSS paper:
+[TODO: http://joss.theoj.org/papers/ DOI] in your publication, when (re-)using the any code or data provided by this package, please also cite: [TODO: Github/Zenodo DOI] for future code and data references.
+Citations are also available for import in bibtex format [TODO: bibtex with DOIs].

 ### License